318 p, ill

 View webpage for full text

-Research; data collection; data analysis; Global picture; disability indicators and data; country profile; Enabling environments; road systems; transportation; Cross-cutting; awareness raising; Health; treatment and prevention; systems: leadership and governance; Politics government and economics; international cooperation; Development/ Humanitarian; development agencies; Education; basic formal education; risk factors; policy; injuries; government and politics
+Research; data collection; data analysis; Global picture; disability indicators and data; country profile; Enabling environments; road systems; transportation; Cross-cutting; awareness raising; Health; treatment and prevention; systems: leadership and governance; Politics government and economics; international cooperation; Development/ Humanitarian; development agencies; Education; formal education; risk factors; policy; injuries; government and politics